Interpersonal Style

 From these two measurements (dominance and friendliness), researchers created an eight octant circumplex.

 Interpersonal Styles Circumplex.
-Psychology Fanatic.
+Psychology Fanatic

 Placing a person near one of the poles of the axes implies that the person tends to convey clear or strong messages (of warmth, hostility, dominance or submissiveness).
-Conversely, placing a person at the midpoint of the agentic dimension implies the person conveys neither dominance nor submissiveness (and pulls neither dominance nor submissiveness from others).
+Conversely, placing a person at the midpoint of the agentic dimension implies the person conveys neither dominant nor submissiveness (and pulls neither dominant nor submissiveness from others).
 Likewise, placing a person at the midpoint of the communal dimension implies the person conveys neither warmth nor hostility (and pulls neither warmth nor hostility from others).

 Circumplex Octants